 Surprisingly, not many businesses provide the opportunity for up-skilling or cross-training to their employees.
 While it might come with an upfront cost, it can create many benefits in the long run.
 If your employees are cross-trained and qualified to carry out multiple roles, they can slot into many roles to fill gaps from absent employees.
 Hospitality is a prime example of how beneficial cross-training and up-skilling is.
 If a large event is taking place, and your senior bar-tender calls in sick, you might find yourself in panic mode (unless you are a Celayix customer and make use of our Find Replacement tools).
 However, if your floor staff is fully trained on bar service, you can have a staff member alternate between the bar and the floor as needed.
 When managed well, cross-training truly can minimize the effects of absenteeism on the workplace.

 There are other steps you can take to ensure that absenteeism doesn’t become a major issue for your organization.
 While it may not seem like the most obvious option, implementing employee scheduling, and time and attendance software truly can make a difference.
 You might be surprised how much absenteeism declines with an effective scheduling process or flexible scheduling options.
+In a recent case study, our customer CISC saw a huge drop off in missed shifts and no-shows by making use of the Celayix Notifications and alerts!
 Employees are happier, making them less likely to engage in absenteeism in the first place.
 If you’d like to hear more about how Celayix can help your business tackle absenteeism, reach out to a Solutions Advisor today.